 - This feature is available for Omnisend users with Shopify, Bigcommerce, Omnisend API v3 integrations.

 - For API v3 integrations this feature requires the products of each orders to be passed onto Omnisend.
 Read our documentation on passing product info with orders.

-- Cross-Sell is available on Trial, Standard, and Pro pricing plans.
+- Cross-Sell is available for Omnisend Trial, Standard, Pro and Enterprise plan users.

 Setting a Cross-sell automation is straightforward and is very similar to how you set up other automation on Omnisend.
 Three steps for you to take:

 - Set up the email or SMS messages

 To begin, go to Automation and choose Repeat buyer > click Cross-Sell (1 email).
 Don't worry, you will be able to have as many messages on this workflow as you wish.

 You now have your workflow created and can see that it consists of trigger, delay, email, and end of workflow.
 Your trigger is already prefilled for you and is set for a purchased product.
 However, you still need to specify the exact product, based on which this workflow will be triggered.